apache/nuttx/README.md

 ### Using macOS

-You need to install at least the following tools specific to macOS if you want to build the sim:
+You need to install at least the following tools specific to macOS.

+  * flock (used by APPDIR build logic)

+A macOS port is available at: <https://github.com/discoteq/flock>

+    brew tap discoteq/discoteq
+    brew install flock

+  If you want to build the sim:

   * Xcode (the native compiler and the rest of the toolchain)